Extend support for SQL Server with Azure

-Images deployed through Azure Marketplace come with the SQL IaaS extension pre-installed.
-The SQL IaaS extension is a requirement for flexible licensing and automated patching.
-Customers who deploy self-installed VMs will need to manually install the SQL IaaS extension.
+Images deployed through Azure Marketplace come with the SQL IaaS Agent extension pre-installed.
+The SQL IaaS Agent extension is a requirement for flexible licensing and automated patching.
+Customers who deploy self-installed VMs will need to manually install the SQL IaaS Agent extension.

 Although the SQL Server Create and Manage options will work with the SQL Server 2012 image in the Azure portal, the following features are not supported: Automatic backups, Azure Key Vault integration, and R Services.

 Pay-as-you-go SQL Server 2012 deployments can convert to Azure Hybrid Benefit.

 To convert a Software Assurance (SA)-based license to pay-as-you-go, customers should register with the SQL IaaS Agent extension.
 After that registration, the SQL license type will be interchangeable between Azure Hybrid Benefit and pay-as-you-go.

 Self-installed SQL Server 2012 instances on an Azure VM can register with the SQL IaaS Agent extension and convert their license type to pay-as-you-go.